Njmcq/iCloud-Control/README.md

 The following options are provided trough a toolbar item in the Finder.

 - **Remove selected item locally**: the selected item(s) will be removed from your device, while remaining in iCloud.
 - **Download selected item**: download previously removed files from iCloud.
-On macOS Sierra, the cloud icon provides the same functionality.
 - **Publish public link**: places a link to the selected file in your clipboard.

 ## Compatibility